Undergraduate Honors Thesis

 The Internet is increasingly important to urban life, but Internet service in American cities is overpriced and slower than it should be.
 Even though it is technically possible to allocate high quality connections to all those who want one, significant populations are stuck with very poor connections or lack a connection altogether, an inequity that reinforces gaps in access to healthcare, education, and employment.
 This thesis examines the extent of this urban digital divide and explores the policies and (lack of) regulation that have allowed it to worsen.
 It also covers efforts to overcome these issues and the challenges opponents of the status quo face.
 In that vein, this thesis stresses not just the importance of providing connections, but also considers the implications of how those connections are provided, with an eye towards the role of local political power in infrastructure and grassroots participation.

-Writing Software #
+Writing software #

 I always enjoy learning about what tools others use for various projects, so I though I’d post a list of some of the various things I used while writing: